usablica/motion.js/README.md

 - Opera Mobile 10+

 ## Roadmap
+- Ability to run animations after the end of previous animation, in `Array` mode only.
+- Add `rotate` to animations.

+## History

+### v0.3.0 - Friday, December 7, 2012
 - Add ability to set both `Array` and single `Object` to `transition` function.
 - Run animation objects one after one in `Array` mode.
-- Testing transition support + callback event in Firefox, Chrome, Opera and IE

-## History

 ### v0.2.0 - Saturday, November 24, 2012
 - Add ability to set `TransitionProperty`, now `all` by default.